dpeerlab/spectra/README.md

 `determinant_penalty` : float determinant penalty of the attention mechanism.
 If set higher than 0 then sparse solutions of the attention weights and diverse attention weights are encouraged.
 However, tuning is crucial as setting too high reduces the selection accuracy because convergence to a hard selection occurs early during training [todo: annealing strategy]

 `filter_sets` : bool whether to filter the gene sets based on coherence

+`clean_gs` : bool if True cleans up the gene set dictionary to:
+                1. checks that annotations dictionary cell type keys and adata cell types are identical.
+                2. to contain only genes contained in the adata
+                3. to contain only gene sets greater length min_gs_num

+`min_gs_num` : int only use if clean_gs True, minimum number of genes per gene set expressed in adata, other gene sets will be filtered out

 `label_factors` : bool whether to label the factors by their cell type specificity and their Szymkiewicz–Simpson overlap coefficient with the input marker genes